 If yes, use EaseUS Partition Master to instantly format your hard drive with the given steps in the Methods on this post.

 Q4.
 Why can’t I format my hard drive?

 Ans.
-As explained in this post, when your hard drive gets locked, damaged, or includes file system error, bad sectors, or even virus, you can’t straightly format it.
+As explained in this post, when your hard drive gets locked, damaged, or includes file system errors, bad sectors, or even viruses, you can’t straightly format it.

 Q5.
 What is the best format for a USB drive?

 Ans.
 In short, for USB drives, you should use exFAT if you’re in a Windows and Mac and NTFS if you’re only using Windows

 Related Article How To Format Pen Drive Using Cmd (100% Working)